-The Supermicro SuperServer 7048GR-TR is a powerful configuration suitable for stereoscopic grading, UHD and 4K-DCl video.
-It can be used as a desktop tower or rack-mounted and contains redundant power supplies.
+It can be used as a desktop tower or rack-mounted and contains a single power supply.

-It provides very fast image processing using up to four, double-width, PCle3.0 x16 slots for greater throughput and flexibility.
-One of these slots is used for the UI and the other for image processing GPUs.
-Please see the recommended slots use in the tables below to avoid causing a slow down in the performance of the UI and image processing GPU cards.
+The motherboard provides fast image processing using three, PCIe Gen 3.0 x16 slots that do not share bus resources.

+One of these slots is used for the UI and the other for image processing GPU and the DeckLink or UltraStudio interface.
+Please see the recommended slots use in the tables later in this guide to avoid causing a slow down in the performance of the UI and image processing GPU cards.